 In April 1933, our studio, like the other Jewish businesses in Karlsruhe, was plastered with signs during the anti-Jewish boycott: "Don't buy from Jews."
 At school, a classmate made me so furious with her taunts that I ripped her sweater.
-After the November 1938 pogroms, the studio was busy making photos for the new ID cards marked "I" that Jews had to carry.
+After the November 1938 pogroms, the studio was busy making photos for the new ID cards marked "J" that Jews had to carry.
 The studio remained open until December 31 when all Jewish businesses had to be closed.

 In 1940, Hanne was deported to the French-run detention camp of Gurs.
 Under the auspices of the Children's Aid Society, she eventually was sheltered in the French village of Le Chambonsur-Lignon.
 After 1942, when roundups in France intensified, she was taken in by two different farming families.
 In early 1943, she escaped to Switzerland.
 Immediately after the war ended, she married Max Liebmann, and three years later she emigrated with her husband and daughter to the United States.
-Le Chambon, france, october 18, 1942.
-USHMM, COURTESY OF JACK LEWIN

-The 1933 pattern was repeated in 1935.
-After a spring and summer marred by both spontaneous and organized street violence against Jews throughout Germany, Hitler decreed and the Reich parliament enacted two laws on September 15, 1935, at the annual Nazi party rally in the city of Nuremberg.
+LE CHAMBON, FRANCE, OCTOBER 18, 1942.
+USHMM, COURTESY OF JACK LEWIN decreed and the Reich parliament enacted two laws on September 15, 1935, at the annual Nazi party rally in the city of Nuremberg.
 The Reich Citizenship Law and the Law for the Protection of German Blood and Honor would become the centerpiece of anti-Jewish legislation in Germany.
 Generally known as the Nuremberg Laws, the decrees defined who was and was not a Jew, and thus it clearly delineated between those who were encircled in the protective shelter of the state and those who were outside it.
 Under the Reich Citizenship Law, only people of "German or kindred blood" could claim the status of Reich citizen.
 German Jews were relegated to "subjects of the state" overnight.